awsdocs/application-auto-scaling-user-guide/doc_source/create-step-scaling-policy-cli.md

 ```

 **Note**
-When you configure scaling policies in the console of the target service, this automatically registers the resource as a scalable target with Application Auto Scaling\.
 For brevity, the examples in this topic illustrate CLI commands for an Amazon ECS service\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
-For a list of valid values for each option, see [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 ## Create a step scaling policy<a name="create-step-scaling-policy"></a>